Citizens Bank: 2023 Student Loan Refinance Review

-Citizens Bank offers a student loan refinancing program that is available to more borrowers than many of its competitors.
+Citizens Bank offers a student loan refinancing program that could be a solution for medical school loans.

 Based out of Rhode Island, it offers loan options to U.S. citizens and noncitizens alike in all 50 states, as well as those who have graduated or left their program before completing their degree.

 Read on to learn more about refinancing your student loans with Citizens Bank.

 Citizens Bank features a couple of different refinancing options that can be held in either the parents’ or the student’s name.
 It offers both fixed and variable APRs without a disclosed credit score.

 The loan terms at Citizens can come at 5, 7, 10, 15, or 20-year terms with loan loan amounts ranging from $10,000 up to:

 - $300,000 for undergraduate (bachelors) borrowers

 - $750,000 for professional school borrowers.

 These loans are free of any application, origination, and prepayment penalty fees, but borrowers can be charged 5% in late fees.
 Late fees are applied when borrowers miss a payment’s due date by fifteen days or more.

 Borrowers must have a minimum income of $24,000 per year, and they can withdraw loans regardless of their citizenship, location, or graduation status.
 However, borrowers are only eligible for refinancing if they attended a college, university, or other school that is authorized to receive federal aid.